Shashankdotio/IELTS-tips/README.md

 ---

 ### 🎯 **My IELTS Score**
-My preparation lasted for 5 days, and I scored an **average of 7.5**:
+I began my preparation merely 5 days before the exam, and I scored an **average of 7.5**:

 - **Listening:** 8
 - **Reading:** 7.5